franOlea/safe-transaction-hash-verifier-extension/README.md

 ## Usage

-1. Navigate to a Safe transaction page at safe.global
-2. Click the extension icon or use the keyboard shortcut (Ctrl+B/Command+B)
-3. The extension will automatically detect your Safe address and network
+The extension automatically detects transaction confirmation pages when opened in the Safe Wallet web app and provides transaction verification automatically.

-4. Enter the transaction nonce and Safe version (defaults to 1.3.0)
+For manual verification:

+1. Click the Extension logo on the side panel to open manual mode
+2. Enter your Safe address, network, and transaction details
-5. Click "Calculate" to verify the transaction hash
+3. Click "Calculate" to verify the transaction hash
-6. Compare the result with the hash shown on your wallet interface
+4. Compare the result with the hash shown on your wallet interface and the Safe wallet interface
-   > [!IMPORTANT]
-   > Also compare the Safe interface, seeing a difference there could mean the front end is compromised.

 ## Project Structure